914-Linzing-Andrei/CTF-Challenge-Writeups/writeups/Cyber-Edu Challenges/web/web-intro/README.md

 <img width="1028" alt="image" src="https://user-images.githubusercontent.com/107073731/202764890-2dab9121-aada-4487-b950-1b0641d374d1.png">
 I wonder what happens if instead of "logged_in": false we have "logged_in": true.
 <img width="1280" alt="image" src="https://user-images.githubusercontent.com/107073731/202765167-aab06636-c398-443b-a858-03128d06c10d.png">
 We see the site uses flask.
-If we search for flask we see we can use flask-unsign --wordlist /usr/share/wordlists/rockyou.txt --unsign --cookie '<cookie>' --no-literal-eval to find the secret key and then use this: flask-unsign --sign --cookie "{'logged_in': True}" --secret 'CHANGEME' to sign the cookie to be logged in: true but with the secret key.
+If we search for flask we see we can use:
+<p> flask-unsign --wordlist /usr/share/wordlists/rockyou.txt --unsign --cookie '<cookie>' --no-literal-eval to find the secret key </p>
+  and then use this:
+  <p> flask-unsign --sign --cookie "{'logged_in': True}" --secret 'CHANGEME' to sign the cookie to be logged in: true but with the secret key. </p>
 <img width="853" alt="image" src="https://user-images.githubusercontent.com/107073731/202767204-982e15d1-0e73-46e0-9cfe-ce8a896b1460.png">
-We find this way that the secret key is password and now we change the cookie to logged in true using the key too
+<p> We find this way that the secret key is password and now we change the cookie to logged in true using the key too  </p>
 <img width="848" alt="image" src="https://user-images.githubusercontent.com/107073731/202767487-d5ab6494-a0a3-4e54-a033-93ddd8778db9.png">
-Now if we put this cookie instead of the default one in the site we get the flag when we reload the page.
+<p> Now if we put this cookie instead of the default one in the site we get the flag when we reload the page. </p>
 <img width="1279" alt="image" src="https://user-images.githubusercontent.com/107073731/202767671-a0912b25-c9a2-42fc-b481-646a4e45ee05.png">